neonlabsorg/neon-evm.docs/docs/operating/enhanced.md

 * `POSTGRES_USER` - specifies your database username
 * `POSTGRES_PORT` - specifies your database's TCP port.
 Default is `5432`
 * `POSTGRES_STORAGE_CLASS` - specifies the database's storage class.
-    - `"host"` if you set up your database in your local cluster;
+    - Set value to`"host"` if you set up your database in your local cluster;
     - You can check other available options for self-hosted and third-party provided Kubernetess clusters with:
      ```bash
      kubectl get storageclasses.storage.k8s.io